 - Generate actionable insights i.e. get the information they can translate into actions or work on.

-All in all, the project management dashboard serves as a monitoring tool for teams to track what’s working, what’s not, and what to adjust to achieve project targets.
+All in all, the project dashboard serves as a monitoring tool for teams to track what’s working, what’s not, and what to adjust to achieve project targets.

 What makes a good project dashboard?